vhn0912/unmineable-api/README.md

                 "timestamp": 1610035918000, → Timestamp of the payment request.
                 "status": "success", → Payment status: "pending", "processing", "success" and "error" "id": 379743, → Internal id
+                "network": "TRX", → Network used for the payout "explorer": "https://tronscan.org/#/transaction/", → Base explorer URL (for checking the tx on the blockchain)
                 "reason": "INVALID_ADDRESS" → Error in payment reason (only available when the payment is in "error" status.)
             },
             (...up to 10 rows)